tobogganhill/Advanced-Smart-Contracts-Final/README.md

 # Advanced Smart Contracts | Final Assignment
 ## Proxy Contract and Upgradeable Smart Contracts

-Please refer to the documents in the documentation directory of this repository.
+Please refer to the documents in the documentation folder of this repository.